-We issued common stock in 2021 for total net proceeds of \$90.0 million.
-Most of these issuances came through our sales agency agreements under which the sales agents may offer and sell new shares of our common stock from time to time.
-We have board and regulatory authority to issue a maximum of 4.3 million shares, of which 2.1 million remain unissued as of December 31, 2021.
-In 2021, 2.2 million shares were issued under these agreements resulting in total net proceeds of \$88.5 million.
+We issued common stock in 2022 for total net proceeds of \$137.8 million.
+Most of these issuances came through our sales agency agreements under which the sales agents may offer and sell new shares of our common stock from time to time, with the balance related to compensation plans.
+We have board and regulatory authority to issue a maximum of 5.6 million shares, of which 2.3 million remain unissued as of December 31, 2022.
+In 2022, 3.3 million shares were issued under these agreements resulting in total net proceeds of \$137.2 million.

-2022 and 2023 Liquidity Expectations
+2023 Liquidity Expectations